-Currently Jets uses a shim to run Ruby.
+Jets used to use a shim to run Ruby.
 This was detailed in the AWS Blog post Scripting Languages for AWS Lambda: Running PHP, Ruby, and Go .
 Essentially, you write a lambda function in a natively supported Lambda language like node and then have that function shell out to Ruby.
 Additionally, the Ruby interpreter itself is packaged with the Lambda code zip file.

 One of the issues with shelling out to a Ruby interpreter is the overhead in doing so is pretty high.
 If your Lambda function is allocated only 128MB the overhead is a nasty 5+ seconds.
 Vlad Holubiev discovered that if you allocate more memory to your Lambda functions, then the functions get faster CPU hardware: My Accidental 3–5x Speed Increase of AWS Lambda Functions .
 Chris Munns, Senior Developer Advocate for Serverless at AWS, confirmed this and stated that Lambda Functions with more than 1.8GB of memory are multi core.
 Even so, running lambda function with a max of 3008MB results in a one second overhead penalty, about the penalty of a cold start.

-To get around this, Jets uses a shim that loads the ruby interpreter into Lambda Function Execution Context memory.
+To get around this, Jets used a shim that loads the Ruby interpreter into Lambda Function Execution Context memory.
 Subsequent lambda function executions do not pay the overhead costs repeatedly.
 Additionally, Jets automatically prewarms your application: Prewarming.
 This makes Jets support of Ruby as fast as native languages supported by AWS Lambda.
 Here’s an example of the performance:

 Ruby function speed: